CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/challenge-decks.md

 _Rangers of Ithilien_—Henneth Annun

-_Sapling of the White Tree_—Glittering Caves, Isle of the Ulond, Moria,[^sapling] or Tolfalas.
+_Sapling of the White Tree_—Glittering Caves, Isle of the Ulond, Moria, or Tolfalas.

 _Scroll of Isildur_—Tolfalas or Moria